 A referral may be made to a mental health professional to confirm the diagnosis and to plan any treatment.

 A person diagnosed with panic disorder has to let the DVLA know as it can affect driving safety.

 What are the treatments for panic attacks?

-Treatment for panic attacks include self-help techniques and treatment through a GP or mental health professional, such as a psychiatrist or clinical psychologist.
+Treatment can include self-help techniques and treatment through a GP or mental health professional, such as a psychiatrist or clinical psychologist.